Swimming / Sun Bathing

 Fireworks are prohibited on the public beach.

 Littering is illegal.
 Offenders may be required by law to assist officials in cleaning up the litter.
 All glass containers are prohibited on the beach.
 Back to Top

-It is illegal to build a fire or use a propane-fired grill or other cooker on the beach.
+It is illegal to build a fire or use a propane-fired grill or other cookers on the beach.
 Back to Top

 It is illegal to cut, break, or otherwise destroy sea oat plants, beach grass, or sand fencing.
 Back to Top

 Possession or consumption of alcohol is prohibited on the beach.
 Glass containers/bottles are not allowed on the beach.
 Driving under the influence of drugs or alcohol is illegal.
-Penalties include a fine of more than $200 and loss of driver’s license both in South Carolina and the driver’s home state.
+Penalties include a fine of up to $400 and loss of driver’s license for 6 months for a first offense.
 It is unlawful for any person under the age of 21 to buy, possess, or consume alcoholic beverages.
 Open containers of beer, wine, or liquor are prohibited in vehicles or any public place including streets, sidewalks, and beach areas.
 In Horry and Georgetown counties, restaurants and bars may sell alcoholic beverages on Sunday.
 Beer and wine are sold in stores, as well.
 Liquor stores can sell alcoholic beverages from 9 a.m. and to 7 p.m.
 Monday through Saturday.
 Only liquor stores can sell alcoholic beverages other than beer or wine.
 Back to Top

 South Carolina laws